smoke-you/EMBER/docs/HTTPD_getting_started.md

 ### Example Static Files Handler Function

 Following is an example of mapping a route to a segment of the host's filesystem.
+In this case, the HTTP path `/static` is mapped to the filesystem path `/spidisk/web/static`.

 ```
 static BaseType_t httpStaticHandler(void *pxc) {